jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 was compiled with benign third\-party libraries to evade detection of AI\-based security products.
-Ron developed and published a novel tool called DeMotet that automates the analysis of
+Ron developed and published a novel tool called “DeMotet” that automates the analysis of
 Emotet samples on a large scale and includes an unpacker for multiple variants of the loader and decryption scripts for the payload.